Neptune (American band)

 Neptune is an experimental / industrial noise rock band originally hailing from Boston, Massachusetts.
 Throughout its 30+ year history, the band has largely operated as a collective, not only by employing a rotating membership, but also often collaborating with other musicians and artists both live and on record.
-They are noted for having built their custom-made instruments out of scrap steel and other found-object and recycled materials.
+They are noted for having built their custom-made instruments out of scrap steel, found-objects and various other recycled materials.
 The instruments themselves can be heavy and foreboding "self-made from antiquated machines and scrap metal, forged at extreme angles like props from a German expressionist film."
 A reviewer once said of the band: "Neptune really do accurately approximate in their music the tragic and violent desolation of the auto graveyards from which they draw their raw materials."
 While another wrote: "Neptune's closest comparison could only be themselves."

 Band history

 Neptune's origins trace to 1994 as a sculpture project by Boston artist/musician Jason Sanford, who forged the band's haphazard guitars and reluctant drums from scrap steel and found objects.
 Over the years the instruments have evolved to incorporate oscillators and other electronic devices as band "have integrated some really smart looking industrial class synthesizer gear" into their noise-making arsenal.
 Twelve (+) lineups, Thirty-three releases and hundreds of instruments later, the band continues to wrench its sound spatter on self-built instruments to often confounded audiences around the world.
 As of 2024, the band has played over 700 shows, with a recent US tour in June 2023.

 Having toured extensively, Neptune has shared stages with "a variety of artists such as The Ex, Mission of Burma, Ut, Oneida, Lightning Bolt, The Flaming Lips, Blonde Redhead, Melt-Banana, Charles Hayward, Liars, Black Dice, James Chance & the Contortions, Gang Gang Dance, Six Finger Satellite, Wolf Eyes.", Enon, Deerhunter, Erase Errata, Arab on Radar and Parts & Labor.

 As of 2020, Neptune again consists of Sanford along with long-time Neptune collaborators Mark William Pearson and Daniel Paul Boucher.